Frequently Asked Questions

 Yes, there will be exhibits during the Reunion.
 If you are interested in exhibiting, please contact our Exhibit Coordinators, Elena Shapiro and Rick Postl, for more information.
 Their contact information is on the Reunion Committee page

 Yes, there will be workshops on Friday and Saturday.
 There will be a variety of fun and informative workshops such as panels, demonstrations, and activities.
 More information will become available at a later date.

 The registration fee covers two meals (Saturday BBQ dinner and Sunday breakfast) as well as appetizers during the evening entertainment on Thursday, Friday, and Saturday nights.
 Other meals will be on your own.
 There will be several on-campus dining options, and we will have food trucks available for folks on full Reunion days (Friday and Saturday).
 Dining options will be explained in more detail in your registration packet.

-The registration fee is the same for children as it is for any other registrant because this will ensure we’re able to cover the budget for food (children are welcome to take part in the same meals as everyone else), and the additional expenses for bringing children’s activities to campus.
+The registration fee for children ages 4 and under is free, and those 5 and older pay the same fee as any other registrant.
+This will ensure we’re able to cover the budget for food (children are welcome to take part in the same meals as everyone else), and the additional expenses for bringing children’s activities to campus.